juliolugo96/AyDA-B2018/README.md

     - Click on the "Add WebHook" Button.
     - Paste the copied URL in the Payload URL form field.
     - Select "application/json" as the content type.
-    - Leave the "Active" checkbox checked.
     - Click on "Add webhook" to save the webhook.

 - If you're using BitBucket, this step is far way simpler.
 Follow these [instructions](https://www.integromat.com/en/kb/pkg/bitbucket/index.html).

-Now let's send that info to Telegram:
+Now let's send that info to Telegram.
+Go back to your Integromat tab:

-- Right click on the canvas, and *Add a module*.
+- Right click on the scenario canvas, and *Add a module*.
+- Choose TelegramBot option.
 - Choose **Send a text message or a reply** option.
 - Click again in the big circle and add a click, go to *Connection* and click on **Add**.
 - Type the name of your wish, and paste this token: **687866749:AAHpCIf5-fyF-3JRKk0ITrL5auLUrbp_q6Y**